 Coron or El Nido?
 There is no answer, both places are dream destinations, that shouldn't be missed.

 So either way.
 There is no better.
 I loved them both, I visited both places, none of them should be missed.
 El Nido and Coron are true paradises, not only in the Philippines.
 Palawan is a world-class dream destination that anyone should visit, at least once in a lifetime.
 Don't wait too long, go ahead and book your ticket.
 Because you deserve a little paradise vacation.
-Happy travels!
+And bring a drone if you can, to get these incredible shots that will make your friends forever jealous :)

 Thank you for reading.